MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-protection.md

     As a best practice, use groups rather than users.
 This strategy keeps your configuration simpler and makes it less likely that you have to update your label configuration later and then reprotect content.
 However, if you make changes to the group, keep in mind that for performance reasons, Azure Rights Management [caches the group membership](prepare.md#group-membership-caching-by-azure-information-protection).

     When you have specified the first set of users and groups, select the permissions to grant these users and groups.
-For more information about the permissions that you can select, see [Configuring usage rights for Azure Rights Management](configure-usage-rights.md).
+For more information about the permissions that you can select, see [Configuring usage rights for Azure Information Protection](configure-usage-rights.md).
 However, applications that support this protection might vary in how they implement these permissions.
 Consult their documentation and do your own testing with the applications that users use to check the behavior before you deploy the template for users.

     If required, you can now add a second set of users and groups with usage rights.
 Repeat until you have specified all the users and groups with their respective permissions.